-- The diagnosis of medial temporal lobe epilepsy is still by listening to a person describe their seizures or hearing observations of a witness.
+- It’s important to listen to a person describe their seizures in as much detail as possible or by hearing observations of a witness.

 How is TLE treated?

-- Most patients with focal seizures will respond to medical treatment with appropriate anti-epileptic drugs.
-However, almost a third of patients may not respond to therapy and they may report problems with memory, socialization, and a fear of leaving their home.
-They may restrict their activities of daily life, which in turn leads to a decrease in quality of life.
+Uncontrolled seizures may cause a number of problems.
+For example, people often report problems with memory, socialization, and a fear of leaving their home.
+They may restrict their daily activities, which leads to a decrease in quality of life.

-- If seizures fail to respond to medication, then surgical approaches are an appropriate option.
-In individuals where the MRI shows hippocampal sclerosis in the medial temporal lobe and EEGs show abnormalities in that same area, seizures may be cured by surgery and in some cases, up to 70% of people can be rendered seizure-free with minimal problems afterwards.
+If seizures fail to respond to medication, then epilepsy surgery may be an option.
+When an MRI shows hippocampal sclerosis in the medial temporal lobe and EEGs show seizures starting in that same area, seizures may be cured by surgery.
+In some cases, up to 7 out of 10 people can be seizure-free after surgery with few problems afterwards.

 - Talking with your health care team about your seizure control and how seizures affect your life is the first step in finding the best treatment plan.

 - Consider seeing a neurologist who specializes in epilepsy (called an epileptologist) and have an evaluation at an epilepsy center to explore all treatment options, including surgery, devices, and dietary therapy.
 There may also be ongoing clinical trials looking at new treatment options.

 - Anyone with TLE who has had breakthrough seizures after trying 2 or more antiseizure drugs should be seen by an epileptologist at an epilepsy surgery center as early as possible.

 - The sooner a person is seen for surgical evaluation, the greater chance of success from surgery.